-The Compensation Committee has reviewed the CD&A included in this Proxy Statement and discussed it with management.
-In reliance on such reviews and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis following this report be included in this Proxy Statement and, through incorporation by reference from this Proxy Statement, the Company's Annual Report on Form 10-K for the fiscal year ended January 28, 2017.
+The CD&A should be read in conjunction with the Summary Compensation Table, related tables and narrative disclosures contained within.
+We have reviewed the CD&A included in this Proxy Statement and discussed it with management.
+In reliance on such reviews and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis following this report be included in this Proxy Statement and, through incorporation by reference from this Proxy Statement, the Company's Annual Report on Form 10-K for the fiscal year ended February 3, 2018.